KilledByAPixel/LittleJS/README.md

 ## All aboard!

 LittleJS is a super lightweight 2D JavaScript game engine with fast WebGL rendering.
-It was designed to be small, simple, and easy to use for various applications, from game jams to commercial releases.
+It is designed to be small, simple, and easy to use for various applications, from game jams to commercial releases.
 This engine has everything necessary to make high-quality games, including fast rendering, physics, particles, sound effects, music, keyboard/mouse/gamepad input handling, update/render loop, and debug tools. 🚂

 ## [LittleJS Documentation](https://killedbyapixel.github.io/LittleJS/docs) - [LittleJS Trailer](https://youtu.be/chuBzGjv7Ms) - [LittleJS Trello Roadmap](https://trello.com/b/E9zf1Xak/littlejs)